 Toll bills are part of the Pay By Mail program.
 Cameras on the toll road take a picture of a vehicle’s license plates, and that information is used to identify the registered owner of the vehicle.
 A toll bill is then sent to the registered owner’s address.

-Pay By Mail customers have 30 days to pay their bill either in person, via check, online or over the phone.
+Pay By Mail customers have 30 days to pay their bill.
+Customers may do so in person, via mailed check, online or over the phone.

 - Your tag may not be properly installed on your vehicle

 - Your license plate is not listed on your account or linked to your tag

 - You may need to add money to your account